Motivations:

 conditional calculations required in taxes.

-It would be preferable if there were a common substrate of
+It would be preferable if there were a common library of

 routines which would be stable, but which could be used to